 16 and 17 year olds would be able to raise issues that are persistently affecting young people in their area and vote on whether the introduction of a policy would improve their area for the better.

 Other countries have given their young people the right to vote.
-Currently you can vote at 16 if you:
+You can currently vote in the countries below if you:

 16 and 17 year olds today are ready to engage and participate in our democracy, having learnt the principles in compulsory citizenship education.
 Through being a local youth councillor, a member of a youth parliament or their student union, they are already engaging in significant numbers.
 The next step is Votes at 16 – a move that would empower young people to better engage in society and influence decisions that will define their future.